 Jemma began her personal love of plants in childhood: her mother and grandfather were passionate gardeners and she grew up with an understanding of that special relationship between plants and people.
 She has a degree in Health Science and Medicinal Plants with a specialism in treating skin conditions.
-She returned to her country roots and set up shop in Shaftesbury in 2007.
-All her products are now Soil Association certified as organic and natural and her latest product is Dorset Flowers Botanical Face oil (£48 for 30ml).
+She returned to her country roots and set up in Shaftesbury in 2007.
+All her products are now Soil Association certified as organic and natural and her latest product is soap on a rope – see below.